Two simple full-text indexes based on the suffix array: Conclusions

 The other presented data structure is a compact variant of the suffix array, related to M{\"a}kinen's compact SA~\cite{DBLP:journals/fuin/Makinen03}.
 Our solution works on blocks of fixed size, which provides int32 alignment of the layout.
 This index is rather fast in single cell access, but not competitive if many (e.g., 100) consecutive cells are to be extracted.

-Several aspects of the presented indexes requires further study.
-In the SA-hash scheme collisions in the HT may be eliminated with using perfect hashing or cuckoo hashing.
+Several aspects of the presented indexes require further study.
+In the SA-hash scheme collisions in the HT may be eliminated with perfect hashing.
 This should also reduce the overall space use.
 In case of plain text, the standard suffix array component may be replaced with a suffix array on words~\cite{DBLP:conf/cpm/FerraginaF07}, with possibly new interesting space-time tradeoffs.
 The idea of deep buckets may be incorporated into some compressed indexes, e.g., to save on the several first LF-mapping steps in the FM-index.